Embark Behavioral Health strives to demystify the concept of insurance billing for our families.

 Providers outside of the health insurance plan’s network are called “out-of-network providers”.
 Coverage amounts such as deductibles, coinsurance, and copays will be higher when utilizing an out-of-network provider.

-In an insurance policy, the deductible is the amount paid out of pocket by the policy holder before an insurance provider will pay any expenses.
+The annual deductible is the amount paid out of pocket by the policy holder before an insurance provider will pay any expenses.
 In general usage, the term deductible may be used to describe one of several types of clauses that are used by insurance companies as a threshold for policy payments.
 The deductible will generally reset once a year and for most the plan year resets on January 1st.
 There may be different deductible amounts for in-network vs out-of-network.

 The percentage of costs of a covered health care service you pay (20%, for example) after you've paid your deductible.
 There may be a different percentage for in-network vs out-of-network.